 Art is a discovery and development of elementary principles of nature into beautiful forms suitable for human use.Frank Lloyd Wright

 It was not surprising, that I went on to study computer science at the university and graduated to dreaming about joining the rank of useful people who solved measurable problems using the polished skills of a well-educated mind.
-I had my plans, but fate had its own and my perspective shifted due to 4 year stay in the city of Jerusalem.
+I had my plans, but fate had its own and my perspective shifted due to a 4 year stay in the city of Jerusalem.
 A strange start to my art appreciation learning path.
-My definitions of art list was about to be expanded.
+My wrestling with question: “How to take control of your life?” was about to begin.

 At this point you would be justified to ask the obvious question, why not leave and go to live somewhere else?
 Well!
 My husband whom I nicknamed Zaatara was attached to a job and he refused to leave.
 I tried everything in my arsenal to persuade him to move back to Vancouver.
 I tried every logical argument that my well-polished educated mind could muster and when that failed, I resorted to less noble means of persuasion.
 The silent treatment, seduction, crying, hysterics of all sorts, Zaatara was moved but nothing would make him leave his academic post.
 There was broken china and slammed doors.
 Once during a heated argument, I kicked the door of our oven smashing the front glass panel into a thousand tiny pieces which spilled across the tile of our kitchen.
 Zaatara was impressed but not enough to change his mind.
 I even threatened to join a peace activist group that works in the occupied territories because I read in the newspaper that foreigners who engage is such subversive activities get promptly deported from the country.
 My interest hovered around the delicious concept of deportation, rather than peace.
 I am not proud of any of this.
 I am just confessing my sins.
 But wait!!!
-Where is the art appreciation? … don’t worry…. it’s coming.
+What about how to take control of your life question? … don’t worry…. it’s coming.

 This is the phase were I would have looked at Edvard Munch for a candidate among my definitions of art.